poezio/poezio/doc/source/configuration.rst

         **Default value:** ``true``

-        If set to true, the color of the nick will be used in MUCs information messages, instead of the default color from the theme.
+        If set to true, the color of the nick will be used in chatroom information messages, instead of the default color from the theme.

     enable_vertical_tab_list